 top of page

-You might have heard that white dogs are especially prone to sunburn, and that's true—but here's the thing: any dog can suffer from sunburn and heatstroke.
+You might have heard that white dogs are prone to sunburn, and that's true.
+But here's the thing: any dog can suffer from sunburn and heatstroke.
 Light-colored pups, dogs with thin or short coats, those with pink skin, and recently groomed dogs are all at higher risk.

-• Let them choose: Dogs are pretty smart about regulating their temperature, so give them the agency to move between sun and shade as they please.
-Make sure shaded areas are always accessible, especially between 10 AM and 4 PM when the sun is strongest.
+• Let them choose: Dogs are pretty smart about regulating their temperature.
+Give them the freedom to move between sun and shade as they please.
+Ensure shaded areas are always accessible, especially during the hottest times of the day.

-• A shallow pool for cooling off: Set up a kiddie pool or water-filled sandpit so your dog can hop in and cool down whenever they want to.
+• A shallow pool for cooling off: Set up a kiddie pool or water-filled sandpit so your dog can hop in and cool down whenever they want.
 Keep it shallow so they can easily get in and out on their own terms.

 White Bully X standing in the shade